MarisaKirisame/DefComBlog/Calculator.md

 The profiler tell me that most time is spend in Map.get().
 Why?
 What is in a Map?

 There are multiple ways to implement a Map from String to Int.
 Most notable examples are search tree, hash map, and a trie.
 However, inorder to lookup a key, they all need to traverse the String to compare/compute the hash/traverse the trie, and look at multiple buckets/nodes to find the value.
 Looking at multiple places is not good, as it require multiple memory fetch, which may be a cache miss and stall the pipeline, and it also require conditional jump, which may fail the branch predictor and require conditional jump.
 In short - we will like to look only once.
+If env is an Array, there are less cache miss as the values are compactly stored, and there are no failed branch prediction because there are no branch.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTc5ODQ5ODQ4LC0xMzkxMzg0Nzg0LDE3OD
+eyJoaXN0b3J5IjpbNjk1ODUzMTkyLDU3OTg0OTg0OCwtMTM5MT
-U5MjkwMDcsODc0MzkzMzQ4LDExNTEzMzc1NTQsMTY3Njg4MzMx
+M4NDc4NCwxNzg1OTI5MDA3LDg3NDM5MzM0OCwxMTUxMzM3NTU0
-MSwtMTMyNTg2MDM4NywtMjAxMjY2MTkxNCw3NzYyNTU0ODIsLT
+LDE2NzY4ODMzMTEsLTEzMjU4NjAzODcsLTIwMTI2NjE5MTQsNz
-Q3NzcwMTIwNiwtMTA5Njk4MjI3NSw3MjYxMTA4MzYsMTc1NjYz
+c2MjU1NDgyLC00Nzc3MDEyMDYsLTEwOTY5ODIyNzUsNzI2MTEw
-NzIyOSwtNjk4Mzg4NTIsMzIyMDIwNzMyLC0xMTM1Mzc1NDc5LD
+ODM2LDE3NTY2MzcyMjksLTY5ODM4ODUyLDMyMjAyMDczMiwtMT
-g0MDc0OTMxNywtNDUzMzQwODg3LDE5NDUwNDMzODcsMzM0NzM2
+EzNTM3NTQ3OSw4NDA3NDkzMTcsLTQ1MzM0MDg4NywxOTQ1MDQz
-NTk1XX0=
+Mzg3XX0=
 -->